google/rubik/README.md

 [![linting: pylint](https://img.shields.io/badge/linting-pylint-yellowgreen)](https://github.com/PyCQA/pylint)

-Rubik is open-source solutions that enables Merchant Center users to improve their offers.
+Rubik is a open-source solution that enables Merchant Center users to improve their offers.
 It can improve reproved offers or actual ones, with best Merchant Center guidelines. (https://support.google.com/merchants/answer/6101131?hl=en)

 ## How it Works?